Awards, Honors and Accomplishments

 - In 2010 Jillian Elhoffer and Meghan George won a first place award [IMAGE: psychology award student] at the Great Plains Students' Psychology Convention for their poster titled Yes I Can!
 (Get Some Job Satisfaction) -- An Organizational Initiative Affecting Weight Loss, Mood and Job Satisfaction.

-- In 2010, Dr. Eva Ferguson was named a fellow of the Midwestern Psychology Association.
+- In 2010, Dr. Eva Ferguson was named a fellow of the Midwestern Psychological Association.
 This nomination was made to recognize Dr. Ferguson's significant contributions to the science of psychology.

 - In 2011, Chelsea Vanderpool's thesis on gender-role congruency and salary negotiations won an honorable mention from the Midwestern Association of Graduate Schools.